pauloLeitao85/Arch-Dots-and-Docs/README.md

 - **Performance (Modern Optimizations):** This build is optimized for NVMe/SSD speed.
 We use zstd transparent compression to save space and increase disk lifespan, and zRAM to provide a high-speed, compressed swap area in memory.

+***Unlike standard guides that focus only on installation, this guide focuses on the Full Lifecycle—Security, Performance, and the ability to perform Surgical Rollbacks without a Live USB.***

 ---

 ## Phase 1: Preparation